 Below is a summary of the most relevant electricity crisis scenarios developed to form the basis for measures outlined in the risk-preparedness plan.
 The electricity crisis scenarios have been developed jointly by the Swedish Energy Agency (Energimyndigheten) and the Swedish national grid for electricity (Svenska kraftnät).
-It is not a complete account of all risks associated with electricity supply.
 A selection has been made to account for the most relevant electricity crisis scenarios in accordance with the requirements set out in the Regulation.
 A more comprehensive and non-confidential report has been presented to several public authorities and specifically designated network operators as well as to one trade association.2